Warner Bros pulls "Gangster Squad" trailer from theaters

-LOS ANGELES The Warner Bros studio said on Friday it has pulled promotional trailers for upcoming film "Gangster Squad," which was playing before showings of "The Dark Knight Rises," from theaters in the wake of the shooting at a movie theater in a Denver suburb.
+LOS ANGELES, July 20 The Warner Bros studio said on Friday it has pulled promotional trailers for upcoming film "Gangster Squad," which was playing before showings of "The Dark Knight Rises," from theaters in the wake of the shooting at a movie theater in a Denver suburb.

-A spokeswoman for the Time Warner Inc (TWX.N) movie studio in Los Angeles had no further comment.
+A spokeswoman for the Time Warner Inc movie studio in Los Angeles had no further comment.

 Mobster movie "Gangster Squad," set in the 1940s and 1950s, chronicles the Los Angeles Police Department's fight to keep the mafia out of its city.
 The film features a scene in which men open fire with machine guns on an audience in a movie theater.